leafOfTree/vim-vue-plugin/README.md

 Supports

-- Vue attribute(directive) and keyword

-- Blocks(both `template/script/style` and custom blocks) can use any syntax, including `less, sass, scss, stylus, coffee, typescript, pug, ...`
+- Blocks (both `template/script/style` and custom blocks) with any syntax, including `less, sass, scss, stylus, coffee, typescript, pug, ...`

     Relative syntax plugins need to be installed if not provided by vim

+- Vue attribute and keyword highlight

 - A built-in `foldexpr` foldmethod